 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was originally a three platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
 The station opened with the Alyth Railway (1861).
 It had two through platforms and a bay platform on the north side at the east end of the station.
 A further platform opened on the new flyover from Newtyle Junction (1868) and it become a four platform station.

 There was a tall two storey station building on the westbound platform, the upper floor being at road level (the west end of the passenger station was crossed by the road).
+(The surviving building at Auldbar Road has a little in common with it and a large bay window.)
 There were waiting rooms on the platforms.

 The stations two signal boxes, west and east, were replaced in 1911 with a single box.
 The originals had been on the south side of the line.
 The west box was opposite the goods yard.
 The east box was opposite the junction.

 The new box was on the north side of the main line junction at the east end of the mainline eastbound platform.
 The flyover line passed behind (to the north of) the box to reach the branch.